viltgroup/minium-training/minium-core-js.md

 - the expression keeps evaluating to an empty set, and the total period surpasses a specified `timeout` period.
 At this point, interaction is aborted and a `TimeoutException` is thrown.

+For that expression to succeed, try to:

+- Evaluate `field.fill("Minium can!")`
+- Manually click `Compose` button before timeout occurs, which is 5 seconds
+- Once the form opens, you'll see the `Subject` field will be filled properly.

 ## Selector Gadget